iTwin/itwinjs-core/docs/learning/ui/appui/index.md

 # AppUi
 ## Overview

-AppUi refers to an API and a set of components built to enable iTwin.js apps to implement iTwin UI's App UI design.
-This design organizes the information about the data in an [iModel](../../iModels) into various components on the screen.
+AppUi refers to an API and a set of components that enable iTwin.js apps to implement iTwin UI's App UI design.
+This design organizes the information  [iModel](../../iModels) data into various components on the screen.
 Graphical data is usually displayed in a [Viewport](../imodel-components/Viewport), while information such as element properties and data hierarchies are displayed in [Widgets](../Widgets).
 An app using the App UI design will have a look similar to this:

 ![AppUi](./images/AppUiDarkTheme.png)

-The layout of an iTwin app using AppUi has the following features:
+The layout of an AppUi app has the following features:

 [Tool Settings](./appui-react/ToolSettings): a container for any components that change the operational settings of the currently executing [Tool](../frontend/Tools).
 These settings are,by default, displayed in a bar at the top of the window:

 ![ToolSettings](./images/ToolSettings.png)

-[Status Bar](./appui-react/StatusBar): a container that displays notifications, messages from the app as well as any feedback from the currently executing Tool.
+[Status Bar](./appui-react/StatusBar): a container that displays notifications, messages from the app, and any feedback from the currently executing Tool.
 The Status Bar displays as a footer at the bottom of the window:

 ![StatusBar](./images/StatusBar.png)

 [Widgets](./appui-react/Widgets) are containers of relevant feedback and content for the app's user.
 They can float or be docked into one of the panels surrounding the content area.
-Here, we see a "Converstions" widget floating, while "Properties", "Categories" and others are docked into the right-hand panel:
+Here, we see a "Converstions" widget floating, while "Properties," "Categories" and others are docked into the right-hand panel:

 ![Widgets](./images/AppUiLightTheme.png)